Skip to main content

 Guidelines for Effective Video Captions

-• Imagine that you can’t hear and include whatever sounds you need to understand the meaning of the video.
+• Include all meaningful spoken dialogue and sounds needed to understand the content of the video.

-• Include all sounds, including stutters, pauses, etc. So, if a speaker pauses and makes a sound, you can use an “erm,” or a “hmmm” in the caption text.
+• Include all meaningful sounds, including stutters, pauses, or vocalizations.
+For example, if a speaker pauses and makes a sound, you can use vocalizations like “erm” or “hmmm” in the caption text.

-• Include background sounds whenever necessary to understand the meaning of the video.
+• Include background sounds whenever necessary to understand the meaning or context of the video.

-• Punctuation matters.
-For example, the following two sentences have the same words but wildly different meanings.
+• Review punctuation carefully, as punctuation can significantly change meaning.
+For example, the following two sentences have the same words but very different meanings.

 • “Let’s eat grandma!”